csswizardry/csswizardry.github.com/_posts/2022-08-24-measure-what-you-impact-not-what-you-influence.md

 Remember, the only thing that Priority Hints affects is Queuing time, but if we look at the two screenshots, we see huge variance across almost all resource timing phases.
-Judging the efficacy of Priority Hints on overall time would be pretty inaccurate (we’d still arrive at the same conclusions—Priority Hints _do_ help improve LCP—but via the wrong workings out).
+Judging the efficacy of Priority Hints on overall time would be pretty inaccurate (we’d still arrive at the same conclusions — Priority Hints _do_ help improve LCP — but via the wrong workings out).

 ## Final Thoughts